framedsc/Sitesource/markdown/ReshadeGuides/shaderscatalogue.md

 - [**MXAO**](https://github.com/cyrie/Stormshade/blob/master/reshade-shaders/Shaders/MXAO.fx)
 - [**SSAO (HBAO, RayAO, HBAO, SSGI, AO_SAO, SSAO)**](https://github.com/Mortalitas/GShade/blob/master/Shaders/SSAO.fx): The SSAO shader has all the ambient occlusion techniques in parenthesis.
 - [**PPFX_SSDO**](https://github.com/Mortalitas/GShade/blob/8f52311f29608456d3db94fa56b6a36522904d02/Shaders/PPFX_SSDO.fx)
-- [**cPureDepthAO**](https://github.com/brimson/miscFX/blob/main/cPureDepthAO.fx): Pure Depth Ambient Occlusion [WIP].

 ### Reflections

 - [**qUINT_ssr**](https://github.com/martymcmodding/qUINT/blob/master/Shaders/qUINT_ssr.fx): Adds reflections to the scene, using the data that is already available in the image.
 As a Screen-Space technique, it suffers like all similar implementations from the fact that nothing outside the screen can be reflected.
 It also cannot distinguish between reflective and non-reflective surfaces, so it will just cover everything with a reflection layer.
 - [**ReflectiveBumpMapping**](https://github.com/crosire/reshade-shaders/blob/master/Shaders/ReflectiveBumpMapping.fx): previous version of qUINT_ssr (or so I understand).
 It's here for archival purposes, use the shader if possible.
-- [Scatter](https://github.com/mj-ehsan/NiceGuy-Shaders/blob/main/Scatter.fx): Add roughness to qUINT_SSR or to denoise DH_RTGI ([screenshot comparison](https://imgsli.com/MTAzMzA4)).
+- [**Scatter**](https://github.com/mj-ehsan/NiceGuy-Shaders/blob/main/Scatter.fx): Add roughness to qUINT_SSR or to denoise DH_RTGI ([screenshot comparison](https://imgsli.com/MTAzMzA4)).
 If you want to do both, make a copy of the shader file so you have two pairs of it in your stack.
+DEPRECTAED: using NiceGuy Lighting instead is strongly recommended.

 ### Bloom
 As they sound, bloom shaders are used to imitate bloom in a scene.